dacianb/vue-gist-explorer/README.md

 ### API rate limiting

-Almost all public API have some kind of rate limitig function (limiting the number of request a IP can have per hour/minute/second).
+Almost all public API have some kind of rate limiting function (limiting the number of request a IP can have per hour/minute/second).
 Github REST API documentation specifies:

 _"For unauthenticated requests, the rate limit allows for up to 60 requests per hour.
 Unauthenticated requests are associated with the originating IP address, and not the person making requests."_ [1](https://docs.github.com/en/rest/overview/resources-in-the-rest-api)

 As per the project requirement 3.iii the data needed to show the forks and users is not provided in the "list-gist-for-a-user" endpoint.
 To get the necessary data there is a need to run subsequent requests to [list-gist-forks](https://docs.github.com/en/rest/gists/gists#list-gist-forks) endpoint for additional data.

 Second related to requirement 4. is the loading of files contents, witch also requires subsequent requests to [get-a-gist](https://docs.github.com/en/rest/gists/gists#get-a-gist) endpoint.

+### Performance

+Since the scope of the project is somewhat limited, actual performance is limited by the number and time for API requests to happen.
+Limiting the number of gists loaded on each request would also assure a good overall UI performance.

+## Implementation details:

+After exploring the above mentioned issues and limitations, I've implemented the following solutions:

+### Graphql API

+**Advantages:**

+1. Around 5000 requests/h;
+2. Flexible data model, the app can get all of the data in one request;
+3. Easy to extend the requested data without needing to write any new fetch logic;
+4. Much better network performance.

+**Disadvantages:**

+1. API token is mandatory;
+2. Steeper learning curve / "new" technology;
+3. Needs dedicated packages to work (Apollo).

+### API token stored in local storage

+Since the Graphql API needs a mandatory api access token and the fact that the application has no backend we need to store the access token on the client side.
+I chose to save it to local storage since it's more user friendly.
+I also intend to deploy the app on Github pages.

+### Vue router

+I decided to include the vue router package, but for the current project scope it is not mandatory.

+### No state management (Pinia)

+Since the scope of the project is limited, i opted to not include a global state management library, but for future development and additional functionality this should be a good candidate.

+## Future optimization

+1. Refactoring some components to be more generic (and reusing them);
+2. Adding pagination to load more gists without slowing down the render performance;
+3. Lazy loading some components;
+4. UI/CSS improvements;
+5. Converting the project to TypeScript;

 ## References